hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 draft-ietf-dprive-xfr-over-tls-07

+* Reference RFC7942 in the implementation status section
+* Convert the URIs that will remain on publication to references
-* Correct typos in acknowledgments.
+* Correct typos in acknowledgments

 draft-ietf-dprive-xfr-over-tls-06